Great Horned Owl

 Feeding Behavior

-Hunts mostly at night, sometimes at dusk.
-Watches from high perch, then swoops down to capture prey in its talons.
+The Great Horned Owl hunts mostly at night, sometimes at dusk.
+Watches from a high perch, then swoops down to capture prey in its talons.
 Has extremely good hearing and good vision in low light conditions.
-In north in winter, may store uneaten prey, coming back later to thaw out frozen carcass by "incubating" it.
+In the north in winter, may store uneaten prey, coming back later to thaw out frozen carcass by "incubating" it.

 Diet

 Varied, mostly mammals and birds.
-Mammals make up majority of diet in most regions.
+Mammals make up the majority of the Great Horned Owl diet in most regions.
 Takes many rats, mice, and rabbits, also ground squirrels, opossums, skunks, many others.
-Eats some birds (especially in north), up to size of geese, ducks, hawks, and smaller owls.
-Also eats snakes, lizards, frogs, insects, scorpions, rarely fish.
+Eats some birds (especially in the north), up to the size of geese, ducks, hawks, and smaller owls.
+Also eats snakes, lizards, frogs, insects, scorpions, and rarely fish.

 Nesting